State and Local Efforts

 Maryland

-Six legislators, led by Del.
-Joe Vogel (D-Rockville), introduced the advertising tax credit originally proposed in the Local Journalism Sustainability Act.
-The bill would provide a $1,000 tax credit to local businesses who advertise in qualifying local media and $500 in the subsequent years.
+Maryland has introduced two local news bills.
+The first, a tax credit for small businesses that advertise with local news, was introduced in 2023 by six legislators, led by Del.
+Joe Vogel (D-Rockville).
+The HB0540 would provide a $1,000 tax credit to local businesses who advertise in qualifying local media and $500 in the subsequent years.
 As introduced, small businesses of fewer than 50 employees would be able to receive the credit for advertising in both print and digital outlets.
-In a hearing on Feb.
-16, the Maryland, DC and Delaware Press Association endorsed the bill along with the Maryland Retailers Association, the NewsGuild and Rebuild Local News.
-The state broadcasters association asked that broadcasters be explicitly included as qualifying local media, though based on the language as introduced, they would likely already qualify.
+The Maryland, DC and Delaware Press Association has endorsed the bill along with the Maryland Retailers Association, the NewsGuild and Rebuild Local News.
 The bill stalled after the hearing due to the calculated costs of the bill, a familiar issue with the advertising tax credit.
-Rebuild Local News is working to refine how the costs of the bill are estimated.

 Massachusetts